marcioj/babel-plugin-angular-annotate/README.md

 ### Presets

-Since configuring each service injection can be tedius, this libray includes some presets like: `"angular", "ngMaterial" and "ui.router"`.
+Since configuring each service injection can be tedius, this libray includes some presets like: `"angular", "ngMaterial", "ngRoute" and "ui.router"`.
 So you can simple include the following in .babelrc:

 ```json